 - Blog at least once a week and send out a newsletter.
 (Hint: while your website is being built, have your web designer set up a landing page with an email sign up for your newsletter.
-This way you start building a list before you even have a website).
-I blog every Wednesday and the Gen Y Planning Newsletter goes out every other Friday.
-I use the free version of MailChimp for my newsletter.
+This way you can start building a list before you even have a website).
+I blog every Wednesday, and the Gen Y Planning Newsletter goes out every other Friday.
+I am using the free version of MailChimp for my newsletter.

 - Write guest posts for other sites.
 I try to do this twice a month.

 - Consider having an intro video on your website or try video blogging.
 Videos are an excellent way to communicate with potential clients.
 (I’m not currently using video, but I should be.
 I would like to create a marketing video through Show & Tell Stories in 2014).